About PitchMark

 No absolutes

 There aren't universal rules in publishing.
-The right editor, a well-timed submission, an agent who connects with your voice: these matter enormously and no tool can predict them.
-PitchMark gives you a framework, not a verdict.
+The right editor, a well-timed submission, an agent who connects with your voice: these matter enormously and no tool can predict them with 100% accuracy.

 The right path, not the dream path

-Traditional publishing is one route.
-Hybrid and self-publishing are serious, legitimate alternatives.
+Traditional publishing is one route; however, hybrid and self-publishing can be serious, legitimate alternatives.
 The honest value is pointing authors toward the path that fits their situation, whatever that turns out to be.

 Ready to find out where you stand?